JaimeSCotta/HIS_Project/README.md

 Afterwards, build the Gateway and run as instructed above (Whilst ssh in the node).
 ___
 ## AwS S3:
-Before moving on to setup the IoT Analytics, we first need to create 3 S3 buckets, one for IoT Analytics __channel__, one for the __data store__, and one for the data __data set__.
+Before moving on to setup the IoT Analytics, we first need to create 3 S3 buckets, one for IoT Analytics __channel__, one for the __data store__, and one for the __data set__.
 The following are steps to recreate:
 1. Navigate to the __S3 Management Console__
 2. Choose __Create Bucket__
     * **Bucket name**: Give the bucket a unique name (must be globally unqiue) and append it with '-channel'.